cristianoliveira/distributex/README.md

 ## Main goal

-As a dev, you should be able to:
+As a dev, you should be able to do/have:

- - DX & UX isolation, which means accessing the service URL gives you the same UX as in the main APP.
+ - A DX & UX isolation, which means accessing the service URL gives you the same UX as in the main APP.
  - Freedom of choice, it shouldn't matter the stack you pick for the services as long you respect the protocol
  - Anything else??